talaviram/ysfx/README.md

 In addition, there is an audio plugin which can act as a JSFX host in a digital audio workstation.

+# Helping out

+The best way to help out is by using the plugin and reporting bugs you run into.
+While I do make an effort to try builds prior to release in different DAWs, it is pretty likely that certain things get missed or overlooked.
+If you run into incorrect behavior, please report it using the issue tracker above and I will do my best to fix it.
+Thank you!

 # Forked Project

 Note, this is a fork of YSFX with a few modifications to support newer JSFX